evolution-gaming/scala-bootcamp/sbt/4-Change.md

 run := println(s"Project version: ${version.value}")
 ```

-Excercise: define `run` task which outputs current scala version.
+Exercise: define `run` task which outputs current scala version.

 # Scopes

 As you may have noticed when using `inspect` command, sbt does not only have the
-keys, it also have the scope for these keys.
+keys, it also has the scope for these keys.
 I.e. every task or setting could be
-be also in the scope.
+also in the scope.

 Let's see what it means in practice:
 ```